legislation/data-documentation/api/overview.md

 ### Changes to legislation

-The API provides lists of [changes made to legislation](https://www.legislation.gov.uk/changes), also known as "effects".
+The API provides lists of [changes made to legislation](https://www.legislation.gov.uk/changes), also known as &ldquo;effects&rdquo;.
 You can request a list of changes to legislation by the type, year and number of the affected and/or affecting document, including information on:

- * the affected and affecting provisions of the items
+ * the affected and affecting provisions of the items;
- * the type of effect (e.g. &ldquo;words substituted&rdquo;, &ldquo;repealed&rdquo;, &ldquo;restricted&rdquo;)
+ * the type of effect (e.g. &ldquo;words substituted&rdquo;, &ldquo;repealed&rdquo;, &ldquo;restricted&rdquo;);
- * the in force date(s) of the effect
+ * the in force date(s) of the effect;
- * the geographical extent of the effect
+ * the geographical extent of the effect; and/or
- * whether the effect has been applied or will be applied
+ * whether the effect has been applied or will be applied.

-To get a list of effects, see the [Changes to legislation](/api/search.md#changes) sub-section of the "Search, lists and feeds" section.
+To get a list of effects, see the [changes to legislation](/api/search.md#changes-to-legislation) sub-section of the &ldquo;Search, lists and feeds&rdquo; section.

 <!--For more information on how to request lists of effects, see the changes section of our API reference.-->

-For more information on how to interpret effects, see the [effects section of the CLML reference guide]().
+For more information on how to interpret effects, see the [effects section]() of the CLML reference guide.

 ### Search, lists and feeds